makaroni4/makaroni4.com/_posts/2019-01-06-cross-browser-solution-for-styling-broken-images-with-js.markdown

 <p data-height="300" data-theme-id="0" data-slug-hash="maxQem" data-default-tab="result" data-user="makaroni4" data-pen-title="Broken image styling with :before pseudo element" class="codepen">See the Pen <a href="https://codepen.io/makaroni4/pen/maxQem/">Broken image styling with :before pseudo element</a> by Anatoli (<a href="https://codepen.io/makaroni4">@makaroni4</a>) on <a href="https://codepen.io">CodePen</a>.</p>
 <script async src="https://static.codepen.io/assets/embed/ei.js"></script>

 It's very elegant, CSS-only.
-It has a major drawback though – it doesn't work in Safari (neither on desktop nor on mobile) :warning: For example, this blog has about 30% of visits from Safari.
+It has a major drawback though – it doesn't work in Safari (neither on desktop nor on mobile) ⚠️ For example, this blog has about 30% of visits from Safari.
 It is simply unacceptable.

 ## JS solution